rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Therefore we conclude that a man is justified by faith without the deeds of the law.

-If you find yourself disagreeing with the apostles and calling them fools, twisting and adding to scripture, removing scripture, you should probably stop.
+If you find yourself disagreeing with the apostles and calling them fools, twisting and adding to scripture, considering removing entire books of scripture, you should probably stop.
 It's as sure a sign of demonic deception as you can find.
 This is not truth seeking.
 This is pride.

 This kind of meddling with scripture, to fit your personal interpretation, is clearly heretical and should be condemned by any honest truth seeker.
 The precedent is immoral and dangerous.
 The bad fruits of this are on full display in the decaying history of our western civilization.